davidcarboni/emf2016-sign-badge/README.md

 Electromagnetic Field badge app to interact with the lights in the '1' of the EMF16 sign on the hill above the camp.

 For reference, the badge API is at: https://badge.emfcamp.org/wiki/TiLDA_MK3#Badge_API

+See also: https://github.com/davidcarboni/emf2016-sign for the Python code that runs the sign.